 I’ve done this a bunch of times, and I have to compete against them now.
 It’s really charitable, and it’s really annoying, and my hope is that I’ll make all these people enough money that we’ll grow together in the long run.
 It’s frustrating sometimes to do it this way, but it’s way better to give — let me tell you something… It is the biggest ego ride to be so good that you can make somebody else money, and that’s way better for me than to actually cash checks. [laughs]

 Joe Fairless: It certainly makes you feel good when you help other people make money… And then obviously, consequently – well, not obviously, but consequently, everyone benefits, yourself included.

 We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

 Alex Felice: I’m always ready baby.

 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: What’s the best ever book you’ve read?
+Joe Fairless: Okay, best ever book you’ve recently read?